 As a part of his minimalist style, the homeowner opted for no wall cabinets.
 He also chose thin countertops that nearly match the cabinets.

 Natural Wood on White

 The herringbone backsplash and beautiful pendant lighting definitely take center stage in this kitchen.
 The rustic wood flooring carries over to the open shelving over the spacious peninsula.
-Dayton cabinets painted in Cloud White add just the right touch of elegance and comfort to this small kitchen space.
+Shaker cabinets painted in White add just the right touch of elegance and comfort to this small kitchen space.

 Open shelving doesn’t have to be extensive to make a statement — it can be as subtle as you choose.
 As Ken Kesey once said, “You don’t need a big tuning fork to find E.”